Union (American Civil War): Size and strength

-The United States had large advantages in men and resources at the start of the war, and the ratio grew steadily in favor of the United States.
+The Union had large advantages in men and resources at the start of the war, and the ratio grew steadily in its favor as the war progressed.
 In the chart, "cauc men" means white men (Caucasian).

-Compared to the Confederacy, the loyal states were relatively more industrialized and urbanized and possessed more advanced commercial, transportation and financial systems.
+Compared to the Confederacy, the loyal states were more industrialized and urbanized and possessed more advanced commercial, transportation, and financial systems.
 Additionally, the Union states had a manpower advantage of five to two at the start of the war.

-Year by year, the rebel Confederacy shrank and lost control of increasing quantities of resources and population.
-Meanwhile, the United States turned its growing potential advantage into a much stronger military force.
-However, much of the US strength had to be used to garrison former-Confederate areas, and to protect railroads and other vital points.
-The loyal states' great advantages in population and industry would prove to be vital long-term factors in its victory over the rebel Confederacy, but it took a long time for the Union to fully mobilize these resources.
+Year by year, the Confederacy shrank and lost control of increasing quantities of resources and population.
+Meanwhile, the United States turned its growing advantage into a much stronger military force.
+However, much of the US strength had to be used to garrison former Confederate areas and to protect railroads and other vital points.
+The loyal states' great advantages in population and industry would prove to be vital long-term factors in its victory over the Confederacy, but it took time for the Union to fully mobilize these resources.

 Public opinion

 The attack on Fort Sumter rallied the free states to the defense of American nationalism.
-Historian Allan Nevins writes:
+In 1959, Columbia University historian Allan Nevins wrote:

-The thunderclap of Sumter produced a startling crystallization of Northern sentiment ...
+The thunderclap of Sumter produced a startling crystallization of Northern sentiment....
 Anger swept the land.
 From every side came news of mass meetings, speeches, resolutions, tenders of business support, the muster of companies and regiments, the determined action of governors and legislatures.